kai-pixel/-Efficient-Operations-for-Lightweight-Deep-Neural-Networks/README.md

 3. `cheapV3_shuffle`: we modified the original net `MobileNetV3` with the ` upgrade Reuse` operation.

-## Results Table for Test on cifar100
+## Results Table the for Test on cifar100

 |  cifar100   | top1 error   | top5 error   |
 | ---------- | :-----------:  | :-----------: |